Nelgit007/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds executable permission to sub directory without affecting file permisiions in these directory A script thatmakes a new directory in working directory A script that changes the group ownership for the file hello
+A script that adds executable permission to sub directory without affecting file permisiions in these directory A script thatmakes a new directory in working directory A script that changes the group ownership for the file hello A script that changes file ownership and group for a working directory